Documentation for Factum

 This is your posts page.
-Create a new page and set it as your posts page under Customize > Homepage Options.
+Create a new page and set it as your posts page under Customize > Homepage Settings.
 You can customize it under Customize > Blog in the Archives section.

 This section offers information on features common on all Ignition Framework based themes.

 The Ignition Framework offers a multitude of custom shortcodes these are:

 Custom menu: [ignition-custom-menu name="your menu name"] Site search: [ignition-site-search] Date: [ignition-date] Weather: [ignition-current-weather id="your-location-id(optional)"] Minicart button: [ignition-minicart-button] Language switcher: [ignition-language-switcher] Icon link: [ignition-icon-link] Instagram Feed: [ignition-instagram-feed] WooCommerce search: [ignition-wc-search]